kobotoolbox/docs/source/transferring_forms.md

 ![Sample image](images/transferring_forms/sample_2_folder.png)

-**Step 9:** Get inside this folder and **PASTE** everything that is in your clipboard (Note: You may also have to override while pasting.):
+**Step 9:** Enter this folder and **PASTE** the copied items:

 ![Sample image of sub folders](images/transferring_forms/sub_folders.png)

 Once this is complete, open the **KoboCollect Android app** from the device (where you have pasted the forms and data).
-Everything should be there.
 You may now use this device to continue with data collection and upload the submissions to the server.

 <p class="note">
-  If the forms and data are not visible there, you could restart your device.
+  If the forms and data are not visible, you can try restarting your device.
-  Restarting the device should make the forms and data visible in the app.
+  This might make the forms and data visible in the app.
 </p>

 ## Troubleshooting: